pkgxdev/pkgx/README.md

 There’s hundreds of thousands of open source projects and we need your help supporting them!
 Check out the docs for the [pantry] to learn more.

-## Token Rewards

-There isn’t a token *yet* but when it’s brewed it’s quite possible there will be a little something extra for those who helped build tea. 😶‍🌫️

 &nbsp;